PolkampallyRohan/dbms_Project/Documentation/Architecture.md

 **Database**: Mysql

-        *Tables*: admin: storing the data of account holders ->firstname
+        *Tables*: admin: Storing the data of admins ->aid
-                       ->lastname
-                       ->username/email_id
+                       ->name
                        ->password
-                       ->DOB
-                       ->mobile_no
-                  customers:
+                  customers: Storing information of customers
-                       ->cities
-                       ->busno
-                       ->busno
-                       ->departuretime
-                       ->arrivaltime
-                  booking:
                        ->id
+                       ->name
                        ->email
+                       ->contact
+                       ->password
+                  bookings: Storing the booking status and details ->id
+                       ->email
                        ->package
                        ->members
                        ->amount
-                  holiday:
-                       ->id
+                       ->date
+                       ->status
+                       ->journey
+                  holiday: Storing the information of holiday packages ->id
                        ->name
                        ->amount

 **Overview**:
-        --> We chose to create a website which brings all the aspects of travelling ( i.e; ticket booking ,hotel reservation, trip planner ) to one place so               that it makes travelling/planning easy.
+        --> we created a travel management website which provides an interface to book holiday packages and manage the user bookings and updating the holiday packages (admin perks)